zextras/tech-doc/source/carbonio/_management/backup.rst

    be included in the backup.

-.. note:: The last two cases do not apply when using a browser to connect to the Mailbox.
-In this case is it the Mailbox that contacts the SMTP server to send the email and automatically passes the email to :command:`mailboxd`.
+.. note:: The last two cases do not apply when using a browser to connect to the AppServer.
+In this case is it the AppServer that contacts the SMTP server to send the email and automatically passes the email to :command:`mailboxd`.